 - 1. Mail only Cash/Check/Money Order: \$5.00 - 2.
-Online orders electronic or mail: \$10.00 No transcript will be provided if the student has outstanding financial obligations to FSCC.
-Transcript requests are processed within two working days of the day they are received; however, individuals should allow seven to ten days for transcripts to reach another school or prospective employer or other agency.
+Online orders electronic or mail: \$10.00 should allow seven to ten days for transcripts to reach another school or prospective employer or other agency.
 Official transcripts received from other institutions cannot be released to any individual or institution.